AnymouseProphet/SocialistHousing/README.md

 figure out how to get LaTeX to do that.

-From what I have read, PDF wants the *entire* font embedded rather than just a subset but also wants it embeddded using a particular structure within the PDF file.
+From what I have read, PDF wants the *entire* font embedded rather than just a subset but also wants it embedded using a particular structure within the PDF file.
 Otherwise it will not be used in the form content.

 I suspect it requires some LaTeX macros that have not yet been written.
 Well, to